 Malaysia Airlines has reinforced closing times for the three most important steps for a passenger to leave on time – Check-In Bag-Drop & Boarding times, as we come to the end of year holiday season.
 While they have always followed the times, check-in procedures may be complicated by long queues at some airports, so these guidelines are issued as a reminder, to ensure that flights are able to take off on time, with all their passengers.

-There are self bag-drop facilities installed at the ends of the Malaysia Airlines Check-in counters in Kuala Lumpur International Airport (KLIA).
-These are expected to be available for use sometime in Q4, 2016.
-If these are available, make use of them.
+Self bag-drop facilities are installed at the ends of the Malaysia Airlines Check-in counters in Kuala Lumpur International Airport (KLIA).
+These were expected to be available for use sometime in Q4, 2016, but are still not in operation as at July 2018.
+If these do become available, make use of them.

 Otherwise, you will need to: